zechlau14/zechlau14.github.io/projects/heartbreaker.md

 An Inventory Slot can contain

-* 3 Light objects, such as rations, torches, flasks, daggers.
+* 2 Light objects, such as rations, torches, flasks, daggers.
 * 1 Medium object, such as a sword, a quiver of 20 arrows / bolts, a lantern.
 * 0.5 Heavy (2-handed) Weapon, e.g. greatsword
-* 100 Coins
+* 1 Coin (see below)

 ### Armor and Encumberance